apache/iotdb/docs/Documentation/SystemDesign/4-StorageEngine/3-FlushManager.md

 * ioTask Thread

-  The IO thread is responsible for persisting the encoded Chunk to the TsFile file on the disk.
+  The IO thread is responsible for persisting the encoded Chunk to the TsFile on the disk.

 ### Two task queues